 |Area||Number of Workers 55 and Over||Share of Workforce||Area||Number of Workers 55 and Over||Share of Workforce|

 |Quarterly average employment for 2012.|

 |Source: U.S. Census Bureau, Local Employment Dynamics|

 All areas of Oregon face several common workforce challenges, including high unemployment rates, slow job growth, and an aging workforce.
 These challenges are even more severe and more pressing for rural areas.
-Addressing the workforce needs of rural areas in a time of recovery in the metro areas continues to be one of Oregon's key workforce challenges.
+While recovery gains momentum in metro areas, addressing the workforce needs of rural areas continues to be one of Oregon's key workforce challenges.